-The register value is updated every 1 second when the measured current is above the Deadband (3-mA default) and is less than or equal to $2 \times \textbf{Initial Standby}$ .
+The register value is updated every 1 second when the measured current is above the Deadband in Table 4-7 and is less than or equal to $2 \times Initial \ Standby$ .
 The first and last values that meet this criteria are not averaged in, because they may not be stable values.
-To approximate a 1-minute time constant, each new StandbyCurrent() value is computed as follows:
+To approximate a 1-minute time constant, each new StandbyCurrent() value is computed by taking approximate 93% weight of the last standby current and approximate 7% of the current measured average current.